arkig/spark-ec2/packer/README.md

 These scripts use [Packer](http://www.packer.io/) to create and register an AMI that includes all the software needed to quickly launch a Spark based data science cluster on EC2.

 The base operating system is the latest Centos 6 minimal AMI, rather than Amazon Linux.
-It has been configured to work on EC2 and includes a good selection of dev tools for C++, Java and Scala, including the Oracle JDK.
+It has been configured to work on EC2 and includes a good selection of dev tools for C++, Java and Scala.

 The image includes common data science tools such as R, Python, SciPy, vowpal wabbit.
 Most are built from source.